rubenrabb01/Python-Flask-App-project/README.md

-# Python on creating an App
+# Python Flask App project

 In this notebook I capture my work with Python in handling Pandas data frames, simplejson for web scraping, plots using Bokeh, etc.
 The code shown here describes the steps taken to a Flask app that worked with Python through the command console.